AlanBinu007/AI_Big-Data_Data-Engineering_and_Distributions/README.md

 **HERE WE ARE USING "COMMERCE" PLATFORM FOR CREATING THIS APP**

-1.Any Code Editor prefered Vs Code
+1.Any Code Editor prefered Vs Code<br>

-2.Must install Node in your system Link :-https://nodejs.org/en/download/
+2.Must install Node in your system Link :-https://nodejs.org/en/download/<br>

-3.Vist : https://commercejs.com/ and create an account and add products
+3.Vist : https://commercejs.com/ and create an account and add products<br>

-4.Copy the public kry from commerce and paste it in .env file
+4.Copy the public kry from commerce and paste it in .env file<br>

-5.Just Pull this code to your editor
+5.Just Pull this code to your editor<br>

-6.Go to client folder and run the following command
+6.Go to client folder and run the following command<br>

-npm install axios redux redux-thunk body-parser @material-ui/core @material-ui/icon react-hooks-form @chec/commerce.js @stripe/react-stripe-js @stripe/stripe-js
+npm install axios redux redux-thunk body-parser @material-ui/core @material-ui/icon react-hooks-form @chec/commerce.js @stripe/react-stripe-js @stripe/stripe-js<br>

-7.Go to localhost:3000
+7.Go to localhost:3000<br>

-Here We Go Happy Learning
+Here We Go Happy Learning<br>